zen-ireland/zenireland.github.io/_posts/2022-10-26-zazen-afternoon-for-beginners-sunday-november-6th.md

 The first part finishes at 5.30pm with a circle of discussion and a chance to ask questions.

 You are then welcome to stay for our regular Sunday evening zazen programme 6.15 – 7.30pm.

+To register, send an email and offer a donation of €10.